Work, entropy production, and thermodynamics of information under protocol constraints: Discussion

 \section{Discussion}

-In this paper, we analyzed the EP and work incurred by a driving protocol that carries out some transformation $\ptpp$, while subject to constraints on the set of available dynamical generators.
-We first used a general theoretical framework to derive several decompositions and bounds on EP and extractable work.
-We then applied our general framework to analyze three broad classes of driving protocol constraints, reflecting symmetry, modularity, and coarse-graining.
+In this paper, we analyzed the EP and work incurred by a driving protocol that carries out some transformation $\ptpp$, while subject to constraints on the set of available generators.
+We constructed a general framework that allowed us derive several decompositions and bounds on EP and extractable work, and demonstrated that this framework has implications for the thermodynamics of feedback control under constraints.
+Finally, we used our framework to analyze three broad classes of protocol constraints, reflecting symmetry, modularity, and coarse-graining.

-Our bounds on EP and extractable work, such as \cref{eq:epfreebound,eq:workbound-1}, are stated in terms of state functions, in that they depend only on the initial and final distributions $\ps$ and $\pf$ and not on the path that the protocol takes in going from $\ps$ to $\pf$.
-In general, it may also be possible to derive other, possibly tighter, bounds on work and EP that are not written in this form.
+Note that our bounds on EP and extractable work, such as \cref{eq:epfreebound,eq:ourworkbound}, are expressed in terms of state functions, i.e., they depend only on the initial and final distributions $\ps$ and $\pf$ and not on the path that the system takes in going from $\ps$ to $\pf$.
+In general, it may be possible to derive other bounds on work and EP that are not written in this form, which may be tighter.
 Nonetheless, bounds written in terms of state functions have some important advantages.
-In particular, they allow one to quantify the inherent ``thermodynamic value'' (in terms of EP and work) of a given distribution $p$, irrespective of what particular future protocols that system may undergo --- as long as those protocols obey the relevant constraints.
+In particular, they allow one to quantify the inherent ``thermodynamic value'' (in terms of EP and work) of a distribution $p$ relative to a set of available generators, irrespective of what protocol brought the system there or what future protocols that system may undergo (as long as those protocols obey the relevant constraints).